gilsonm/gilsonm.github.io/_posts/2017-01-22-intro-proving-programs-correct.md

 ```

 We can verify this triple via the deductive calculus, as long as we correctly specify our preconditions and post conditions.

+As a caveat, if we ran the code on any real-world system we would certainly run into overflow scenarios that invalidate the postcondition since memory is bounded.
+In such cases, it would be useful to model the language or runtime specific constraints in the Hoare logic such that the reasoning translated to the target system(s).

 ### Establishing correctness of the LinkedList traversal...